1.0 OBJECT OF THE GAME

 11.0 SPECIAL RULINGS

-Any rule or situation not covered in this text shall be decided in an expedient manner by the League Operator, his/her appointed representative or any administrative member of the UPA in accordance with UPA ideals and guidelines for the purposes of league play to continue.
+Any rule or situation not covered in this text shall be decided in an expedient manner by the League Operator, appointed representatives or any administrative member of the UPA in accordance with UPA ideals and guidelines for the purposes of league play to continue.
 Such expedient rulings shall then be made known to the administration of the UPA Corporate Office and it’s Touring Professionals before further instruction or implementation of the matter is finalized.

 These rules are consistent nationwide and are not to be altered in any way, shape, or form.
 The implementation of any “Bylaws,” or any other document, is strictly prohibited by UPA Corporate Office.